Click through and use these 50 tips to get the most mileage out of your money and live large on any size budget.

 Find Free Meetups

-If you want to make new friends or try new things in your city, Meetup.com is a great resource.
+If you want to make new friends or try new things in your city, the website Meetup is a great resource.
 Search for free events like 5K runs, book clubs and more.
 You can enjoy your city, try different activities and make new friends — all without busting your budget.

 Make Gourmet Coffee at Home